PREreview/documentation/resources/tips_emails_LivePREJC.md

 **5. Keep it constructive**

 *Set the right tone*: Arguably the most important of all tips.
 We cannot emphasize enough how important it is to set the right tone for the discussion to ensure everyone feels safe and welcome to participate.
 Encourage respectful and constructive comments.
-As we mention in our [Code of Conduct](https://v2.prereview.org/docs/code_of_conduct), being constructive does not necessarily equal limiting comments to positive ones.
+As we mention above, being constructive does not necessarily equal limiting comments to positive ones.
 Remind JC participants that being constructive means providing feedback that is useful to the authors and the PREreview's reader.
 Encourage *actionable* and possibly *detailed* feedback, rich in examples and perhaps even suggestions on how to do something differently if found to be needed.
 Note that one section of our CoC is dedicated to the preprint JC.
 We encourage you to read this aloud or summarize the main points to the JC participants.

 **6. Write the PREreview**